 Lexington Law has a low customer review rating with the BBB of just better than two stars based on an average of 309 customer reviews.
 The company also settled a government action in April 2020 related to allegations associated with its telemarketing and payment practices.
 Many of the BBB reviews appear to be related to these types of issues.
 Notably, Lexington Law’s Trustpilot customer reviews are much better, indicating a 4.6-star rating based on feedback from 168 customers.
 Still, many of the negative reviews seem to focus on issues with the company’s services, and the amount of money customers were required to pay.
 Very few of the other credit repair companies we reviewed had customers leave a volume of negative feedback similar to what we saw with Lexington Law.

 Cost: Average Pricing, but Competitors May Provide Better Value

 Although the costs of Lexington Law’s credit repair services are about average for the industry, other credit repair companies provide similar services for a lower price.
 For example, some credit repair companies include cease and desist letters in their lowest-cost plans, whereas you can only get this service with Lexington Law’s highest-cost plan.
 So, it’s essential to shop around.

-With Lexington Law, you can expect to pay monthly fees and one-time first work fees ranging from $14.99 to $4.95.
-Plus, the company offers a 50% discount off its first work fees when you sign up additional family members (you both get the discount).
-This is a good discount when compared to the competition.
+With Lexington Law, you can expect to pay monthly fees, but luckily there are no one-time first work fees.
+This is a good deal when compared to the competition.

 |Plan||One-Time First Work Fee||Monthly Fee|